AlexisMaizel/MorphoBlend/Readme.md

 ## Release notes

+##### v0.5.2 | Headless mode for 3D connectivity graph [2021-04-26]

+- Headless extraction of the 3D connectivity graph of cells from the command line

 ##### v0.5.1 | Basic export  and misc. improvements [2020-11-22]

 - Basic export of each cell as `PLY`